cos-imo/ppii-1/README-EN.md

 git clone https://github.com/cos-imo/ppii-1.git
 ```

-##### Activation de l'environnement virtuel
+##### Virtual environment activation
-**WARNING**: The current repository is a copy of the original working repository (that was hosted in my school's gitlab).
-That's why a lot of documents (such as Project Managemnt's one) are into the repository.
-The code is contained within **PROJET**'s folder.
-The command given below suppose that you are at the project's root (directory ppii-1)
+**WARNING**: The current repository is a copy of the original working repository (which was hosted in my school's gitlab).
+That's why a lot of documents (such as Project Management documents) are in the repository.
+The code is contained within the `PROJET` folder.
+The commands below must be useed within the project root folder (directory ppii-1)

 ```
 python3 -m venv PROJET/.venv